dougrosman/saic-webart-fa19/docs/PROFPRAC_3900-syllabus-fa19.md

 * Why is the Internet?
 * HTML basics
 * __Assignment:__
     1. __Net Art Oral Presentation (<a href="https://dougrosman.github.io/saic-webart-fa19/lectures/session02">click here for all assignment info)</a>:__ TL;DR: By Monday 09/09, pick two artists and works and <a href="https://docs.google.com/document/d/18vdFCXMbA0mN2oKW-Y_oQW-1tXE1L4_r30MJCHNqAZk/edit?usp=sharing" target="blank">POST THEM ON THIS GOOGLE DOC</a>.
-By Wednesday 09/11, finish your website so that you can present from it.
-We'll work on our websites together in class on Monday 09/09.
+By Monday 09/16, finish your website so that you can present from it.
+We'll work on our websites together in class on Wednesday 09/11.

 #### Week 03 Hosting & CSS